astroandes/CLARA_RotationOutflows/referee.md

 # REPLY TO REFEREE

+Dear referee,

-Dear referee, first of all: I, Maria, apologize for my delay in replying this review.
+First of all we apologize for our delay in replying to the report.
-I was caught up graduating from college, moving to a different city, and preparing my registration requirements for grad school.
-But now I am ready to continue this work with my co-author Jaime.
-I appreciate a lot your patience.

 We thank you for all your deep and thoughtful comments.
 We made an effort to approach them in a very detailed way.

-Here below we will make a copy of your comments (_in italic_) and a reply to each one of them.
+Below we will make a copy of your comments (_in italic_) and a reply to each one of them.

 ## MAJOR COMMENTS: